NodeOps-app/metrics-server/README.md

 Depending on your cluster setup, you may also need to change flags passed to the Metrics Server container.
 Most useful flags:

-- `--kubelet-preferred-address-types` - The priority of node address types used when determining an address for connecting to a particular node (default [Hostname,InternalDNS,InternalIP,ExternalDNS,ExternalIP])
+- `--kubelet-preferred-address-types` - The priority of node address types used when determining an address for connecting to a particular node (default [Hostname,InternalDNS,InternalIP,ExternalDNS,ExternalIP,FlannelPublicIPAddress])
 - `--kubelet-insecure-tls` - Do not verify the CA of serving certificates presented by Kubelets.
 For testing purposes only.
 - `--requestheader-client-ca-file` - Specify a root certificate bundle for verifying client certificates on incoming requests.
 - `--node-selector` -Can complete to scrape the metrics from the Specified nodes based on labels